GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 See the [platform vision][vision-optperms] to better understand this recommendation.
 {% endAside %}

-If an API requires you to declare a permission in the [manifest][doc-manifest], then its documentation tells you how to do so.
-For example, the [Storage][api-storage] page shows how to declare the `"storage"` permission.
+If an API requires a permission, then its documentation tells you how to do so.
+For example, the [Storage API][api-storage] page shows how to declare the `"storage"` permission.

 ## Manifest {: #manifest}